You have a favorite coffee shop where you spend a lot of money to obtain your daily caffeine fix.

-Filling the machine with water is one of the initial stages in using a coffee maker.
-Many coffee makers include markings on the device or on the reservoir to make estimating the quantity of water you need straightforward and quick, but for the maximum accuracy, weigh the amount of water you’re adding with a kitchen scale.
+Filling the machine with water is one of the initial stages of using a coffee maker.
+Many coffee makers include markings on the device or the reservoir to make estimating the quantity of water you need straightforward and quick, but for maximum accuracy, weigh the amount of water you’re adding with a kitchen scale.

-Because one milliliter of water weights one gram, the conversion is simple.
-You can use tap water in your machine if you like, as it is the most convenient alternative.
+Because one milliliter of water weighs one gram, the conversion is simple.
+You can use tap water in your machine, which is the most convenient alternative.

-However, because a lot of tap water contains too many minerals, it’s better if you can pass it through a water filter.
+However, because much tap water contains too many minerals, it’s better to pass it through a water filter.
 This will yield the finest outcomes.
 Bottled water also works well, although it generates a lot of trash.

-When using a drip coffee machine, do not use purified water because some minerals in the water are required to brew the coffee.
+When using a drip coffee machine, do not use purified water because some minerals are required to brew the coffee.